chrisarcand/chrisarcand.github.io/_posts/2015-06-02-null-coalescing-operators-and-rubys-conditional-assignments.md

   feature:
   credit:
   creditlink:
+description: "Ruby doesn't have a true null coalescing operator, so don't write something like it does."
 ---

 A long time ago in a galaxy far, far away (not really) I started learning and writing Ruby professionally by diving in